Frequently Asked Questions

 Not at all.
 Most students involved in performing arts here are majoring in fields unrelated to the arts.

-All freshmen live in university-sponsored housing.
+All first-year students live in university-sponsored housing.
 We believe students get the most from the James Madison experience by living in the residence halls.
-After freshmen year, students may remain on or move off campus.
+After their first year, students may remain on or move off campus.

 Safety should be a concern everywhere.
 The university has a strong public safety program that includes a full campus police force, lighted pathways, an escort service, campus cadets, emergency phones and residence halls that are locked 24 hours a day.